egalink/sidex/README.md

 sidex
 =====

-Sidex php, the little son of PHP developers.
+Sidex php framework, the little son of PHP developers.